borekl/cvs-logwatcher/README.md

 **`--msg=MESSAGE`**
 Provides commit message for a manually triggered event.

+**`--file=FILE`**
+Instead of going to a host specified with `--host` option, check-in supplied file.
+You still need to specify both `--trigger` and `--host` so that the application knows how to process the file.
+This is primarily intended for development and troubleshooting.

 **`--force`**
 Force RCS commit even when there's no change in the configuration (after filtering using the `ignoreline` target option).
 Note that when old and new